mobizt/FirebaseClient/resources/docs/realtime_database.md

     - `value` - The value to push.

     **Returns:**
-    - String name of new node that created.
+    - String random uuid string of a new node that created.

-21. ### 🔹 void push(AsyncClientClass &aClient, const String &path, T value, AsyncResult &aResult)
+19. ### 🔹 void push(AsyncClientClass &aClient, const String &path, T value, AsyncResult &aResult)

     Push value to database.